GreenJamesDev/RsMapper/docs/index.md

 RsMapper is an open-source application for drawing and visualizing redstone circuitry.
 RsMapper has the ability to detect and use custom components, meaning that modded blocks can be represented.

-***Note:*** *The current version number of RsMapper is below 1.0.0.0, meaning that is still in pre-release phase.
+***Note:*** *The current version number of RsMapper is below 1.0.0.0, meaning that it's still in pre-release phase.
 There may be some bugs or missing features.*

 ![](https://i.imgur.com/rNrQvSC.png)